Buying fine-art prints FAQ

 All my prints are made on archival fine art papers with archival inks, unless otherwise stated.
 My favourites are Hahnemühle Photo Rag and German Etching, and Breathing Color Elegance Velvet.
 These papers and inks are certified to last a hundred+ years if looked after carefully (out of humidity and direct sunlight).
 In certain cases, I also print onto archival canvas, fine-art metal, Japanese washi papers, and others.
 The Skrark Art photographic range is printed on Ilford Galerie Smooth Pearl photo paper.
 To maximize life-span, frame using UV-resistant glass.

-Do the prints come with frames?
+Do the artworks come with frames?

 What is an "edition"?

 Fine art photography and photo-artistic prints typically are released in limited editions at various physical sizes in various formats (ie printed on paper or canvas).
 The edition size refers to the number of prints made at a specific physical size and format.
 Once a specific edition has ended, no more can be printed at that size and on that format.
 A new edition may be added (possibly in a different format), but only if at a substantially different size to the existing editions.
-My older works come in a variety of editions and formats but I now mostly print at a standard set of sizes and mostly in a square format.
-The standard sizes are:

 What does the print size represent?

-The dimensions above refer to the printed area on the paper or canvas.
-For paper, there will be a white border of around 1 to 3cm around the printed area.
-Typically, the print is signed and editioned in the bottom margin or on the print itself.
+The dimensions I list refer to the printed area on the paper or canvas.
+For paper, there will be a white border of around 0.5 to 3cm around the printed area.
+I usually sign on the printed area, but sometmes below in the white margin.
 It is OK to trim this border if needed for framing but, to hold the value and ensure authenticity, don't cut off the signature.
 You can choose to frame and show some of the white border, or frame right up to the edge of the printed area.
-For canvases, an additional printed margin of around 3-5cm is added to the image.
-This is either a reflection of the image or a colour taken from the image.
-If you stretch-frame the canvas onto an internal wooden frame, the printed image will extend to the edge of the frame and this printed margin is folded over and forms the side of the frame.

 What is an embellished print?

 By using inks, paints, pastels, gels and other media (the sky is the limit!), Giclée prints on paper and canvas can be augmented and embellished with unique artistry, enhancing the character and worth of each print.
 Embellished prints can also be considered "mixed media".
-I especially like using pearlescent pastels and inks because they are not possible to reproduce with standard printing.
+I especially like using pearlescent paints, pastels and inks because they are not possible to reproduce with standard printing.
 Some of my pieces are finished with wax encaustic or acrylic mediums.
 I embellish both my photo-artistic prints and prints of original paintings.

 What is an artist's proof (AP) and printer's proof (PP)?